Childhood and Education Journey of Harvey Weinstein in Timeline

 In July 2021, the divorce between Harvey Weinstein and Georgina Chapman was finalized.

-On April 11, 2023, Harvey Weinstein was extradited from California and returned to the Mohawk Correctional Facility in upstate New York.
+On April 11, 2023, Harvey Weinstein was extradited from California back to upstate New York's Mohawk Correctional Facility.

 In July 2024, Harvey Weinstein was admitted to the prison ward of Bellevue Hospital with what his lawyers said were COVID-19 and double pneumonia.